 Additional caution must be placed on the accuracy (or lack thereof) of human input addresses.
 While an address specified by a human actor may unambiguously distinguish a location, there may be intention or unintentional omissions or additions to an “official” address (if there was one).

 This International Standard facilitates the interchange and interaction of addresses between humans and applications, and between applications, through the specification of a defined syntax for applications to interact and interchange international addresses, while supporting human input and human-machine interaction, without loss of fidelity.

+Explain how this relates to the other parts of ISO 19160

+Currently, profiles of ISO 19160-1 are published as documents (e.g. MS Word or PDF).
+This International Standard specifies a machine-readable encoding for such a human-readable document and for addresses conforming to such a profile.
+This International Standard can be used for maintaining a register of profiles.

 Addressing — Machine interchange syntax